 - 1. power supply

 - 2. additional buzzer

+- 3. micro SD card connector

+- 4. communication connector (currently inactive)

-- 3. connectors for choosing parameter sets
+- 5. connectors for choosing parameter sets

-- 4. micro SD card connector
+- 6. additional communication connector

-- 5. firmware programming connector
+- 7. firmware programming connector

-- 6. communication connector

-- 7. fuses connectors
+- 8. fuses connectors

 2.1.
 Power source

 Arecorder accepts any power source which can supply voltage in range 4 - 10 V and has low impedance (i.e. can source high current).
 If Arecorder is being used only as a data recorder (it does not have to fire fuses and no fuses are connected) it can be powered with any power supply with voltage in range 3,8 - 10 V.